Uday-BhaskarJ/WTTWebdriverIO/README.md

 2. Install Visual Studio Code in your Machine
 3. Import the project Framework into Visual Studio Code.
 4. Go to Terminal and select the folder webdriverioFramework/
-5. Enter the command----- npm init for generating package.json file
+5. Enter the command----- npm init for generating package.json file (while generating new framework---currently package.json is already exists in the framework)
 6. Enter the command------npm init wdio ---for installing webdriverio and while selecting the reports select (allure reports)
 7. To run all the tests enter the command ------ npx wdio run .\wdio.conf.js
 8. To run specific tests enter the command------ npx wdio --spec ./test\specs\main.e2e.js